 The Internet and social media offer people vast resources of advice and information on homes for sale, pricing, neighborhoods, and more.
 But how to use that information to buy a home is often confusing.
-I can help you interpret the timelines, checklists, and charts to determine how it applies to your specific situation.
+We can help you interpret the timelines, checklists, and charts to determine how it applies to your specific situation.

 Here are some general steps to expect when buying a home: